sanaz-shahraeini/QuizApp/README.md

-Quizz Application using OOP in Python
+Quiz Application using OOP in Python